A PRP or Platelet Rich Plasma Facial is a remarkable and new non-surgical approach to facial skin rejuvenation.

 A needling technique in the PRP Facial procedure creates an immune response by your body to stimulate platelets, growth factors, fibroblasts, collagen, and elastin to all serve to regenerate one’s facial tissue.
 New collagen forms around six weeks after and this collagen induction treats acne scarring and reverses the effects of aging.

-PRP treatment at Cross Bay PMR is a cutting-edge procedure that is both organic and non-surgical.
+PRP treatment at Cross Bay Regenerative is a cutting-edge procedure that is both organic and non-surgical.

 How Does PRP Work?

 The great thing about PRP is that it is not chemical based.
 Platelet Rich Plasma is created from your own blood and in this way, is organic.
 We concentrate your blood to create plasma with over 30 growth factors.
 We then take the PRP and apply it to the face.
 The growth factors do the work to regenerate dry and aged skin.
 PRP promotes the formation of healthy collagen and the deposit of elastic tissue.
 This is modern medicine taking advantage of the body’s own natural and organic healing properties to regenerate damaged sites and in this case, one’s face.
 This treatment is followed by application of a temporary collagen mask.

 What Skin Areas Are Suitable for PRP Treatment?

 Treatment applications include: forehead lines; frown lines; brow shaping; cheek definition; bunny lines; crow’s feet; eye circle; lip wrinkles; chin creasing; nasolabial folds; mouth frown; accordion lines; marionette lines; jawline; back of the hands and décolleté wrinkles or crease-marked skin.

 After your PRP Facial, you can walk out of our office and continue with your day.
 There is no hospital visits or overnight stay.